Scalr/scalr-vscode/README.md

 ## HTTP PROXY

 If the [proxy server](https://code.visualstudio.com/docs/setup/network#_proxy-server-support) is don't used.
-The proxy for https://scalr.io/ coudl be configured on vscode by http.proxy and http.proxyAuthorization variables (Settings > User > Applications > Poxy) or by HTTP_PROXY, HTTPS_PROXY environment variables.
+The proxy for https://scalr.io/ could be configured on vscode by http.proxy and http.proxyAuthorization variables (Settings > User > Applications > Poxy) or by HTTP_PROXY, HTTPS_PROXY environment variables.

 ## Installation